 In 2015, the Advocate was approached by a small group of community-minded folks exploring the possibility of building tiny homes on church property for people whose income is less than 30% of the average median income.
 The idea was to form a collaboration — of property-holders, non-profit organizations, individuals with skills to share, individuals and organizations with financial resources, members of the University community and maybe even the town and county — all working together to develop one approach to the problem of affordable housing in our town.
 It would be the Pee Wee Homes Collaborative, named for Pee-Wee, a man whose circumstance inspired the effort.

 Would the Advocate be willing to be a first site?

-The Vestry approved the exploration, and a year of inquiry and planning followed.
+The vestry approved the exploration, and a year of inquiry and planning followed.

-Our hope is that Pee Wee Homes at the Advocate will be a prototype, a model, that will inspire other churches and landowners to explore the possibility of building Pee Wee Homes on their property as well.
-The Advocate and the Pee Wee Homes Collaborative are keeping careful notes and records, so that this project will serve as a resource for the future.
+The heart of this project is the spirit of collaboration among individuals and organizations that do not usually plan and organize and work together.
+The success of the project will be measured by its replication.
+Our hope is that Pee Wee Homes at the Advocate will be a prototype, a model that will inspire other churches and landowners to explore the possibility of building Pee Wee Homes on their property as well.
+With the help of graduate students from the University of North Carolina, The Advocate and the Pee Wee Homes Collaborative are keeping careful notes and records, chronicling the project so that Pee Wee Homes at the Advocate will serve as a resource for the future.

 For more information about the Pee Wee Homes Collaborative and its model for affordable housing, see here.